sig-gis/kaza-lcms/RunInstructions.md

 ![kaza_readme_condalist](https://user-images.githubusercontent.com/51868526/184011797-51781e24-396c-42a8-8ee8-d516e92fbb64.JPG)

-* Scroll the list of installed packages that came shipped with anaconda (notice we're in the `base` environment by default, as indicated by the command-line).
-We almost have every package we need already.
+* notice we're in the `base` environment by default, as indicated by the command-line.
+We want to operate from a custom python environment.
 ### 3. Create a custom virtual environment
 Keep your shell open and paste each one of these commands.
 * Create a new conda env named 'gee'